Active-tech11/RPEM/README.md

 ### Supported Datasets
 Most datasets can be obtained on this website： https://data.worldbank.org/
+## Running the model
+To apply the method we have proposed, please use the main function to execute it.
 ## Citation
 If you find our work useful, please cite it using the following BibTeX entry:
 ```